 Of course, not all of us have a ready-made village of family close by to pitch in to make this grand experiment called childrearing a success.
 And then, again, some of us do.
 But whether you’ve got grandparents that live next door and constantly beg to watch your kids or you’re flying solo, there’s one thing you can have, and arguably, need.
 And that’s a tribe.

-A tribe is similar to a village in that it includes people who we rely on to keep us sane and functioning, and, ideally, prevent us from tumbling off the precipice that is parenting.
+A tribe is similar to a village in that it includes people who we rely on to keep us sane and functioning, and, ideally, prevent us from tumbling off the parenting precipice.
 However, unlike a village that has a preexisting structure, a tribe is often composed of people that we choose to bring into our circle.
 Likewise, whereas a village serves to help us with the physical tasks of parenting, a tribe serves our emotional needs.

 Over the years, I’ve had an ever-shifting village, meaning that there have been times I’ve lived closer to family and times I’ve lived (what feels to be) light years away.
 But the one thing I’ve always had is my tribe.
 Sure people have come and gone as geography and stages of life have changed, but my tribe has evolved with the changes.
 And with time, I’ve come to realize that there are certain types of people we all need to help us stay on track as mothers, women, and friends.

-Here are some of the women we all need in our tribe:
+Here are some of the women you might find (or be!) in your tribe:

 This is the woman who’s seen it all, done it all, and proudly wears the battle scars to prove it.
 She’s perhaps a bit older than us, and likely has kids that are grown or close to it.
 Her wisdom and experience are, at times, the only things that keep us from doing a midnight runner to Mexico and never looking back.
 She constantly reminds us that it’s going to be ok, that our kids WILL be fine, and that we’re doing a good job, even as a toddler lies writhing at our feet because we forgot that they could zip their jacket up by themselves.
 She’s living proof that we can and will survive – and that the wrinkles and gray hair we earn along the way are simply the beautiful badges of our journey.